facelessuser/coloraide/docs/src/markdown/colors/cubehelix.md

 Color.interpolate([c1, c2], space='cubehelix', hue='specified')
 ```

-Viewing the interpolation in 3D, we can see the spiraling of colors that gave the color scheme the name cubehelix.
+Viewing the interpolation in 3D, we can see the spiraling of colors that gave the color scheme the name Cubehelix.

 ![Cubehelix Interpolation](../images/cubehelix-interpolation.png)